sta/websocket-sharp/README.md

 };
 ```

-`e.Type` (`WebSocketSharp.MessageEventArgs.Type`, its type is `WebSocketSharp.Opcode`) indicates the **Frame Type** of a received WebSocket frame.
+`e.Type` (`WebSocketSharp.MessageEventArgs.Type`, its type is `WebSocketSharp.Opcode`) indicates the type of a received data.
 So by checking it, you determine which item you should use.

 If `e.Type` equals `Opcode.TEXT`, you use `e.Data` (`WebSocketSharp.MessageEventArgs.Data`, its type is `string`) that contains a received **Text** data.